What Are The Best Dog Ramps for A Truck?

 Best for Giant Breeds

-|PetSTEP Original Folding Dog Ramp|
+|PetSTEP Original Folding Dog Ramp||

-Best Overall: PetSafe Happy Ride Extra Long Telescoping Dog Ramp
+Runner-up: PetSafe Happy Ride Extra Long Telescoping Dog Ramp

-PetSafe Happy Ride Extra Long Telescoping Dog Ramp was our top pick across the board.
+PetSafe Happy Ride Extra Long Telescoping Dog Ramp was our runner-up pick across the board.
 It is easy to transport and even easier to use.
 The telescopic design allows this ramp to slide effortlessly from 47 to whopping 87 inches!

 The aluminum frame allows this huge ramp to weigh only 18 pounds but also to be sturdy enough to support canines of up to 300 pounds!
 That means that even a chubby, 230+ pound Mastiff could freely strut up and down this doggo runway, and dogs rarely get heavier than that!